PERSISTLab/Stash/README.md

 # Stash: Flexible Energy Storage for Intermittent Sensors

-This repository hosts a reference Stash implementation as a peripheral for the Flicker hardware platform.
+This repository hosts a reference Stash implementation as a peripheral for <a href="https://github.com/PERSISTLab/FlickerPlatform">the Flicker hardware platform</a>

 Batteryless sensors promise a sustainable future for sensing, but they face significant challenges when storing and using environmental energy.
 Incoming energy can fluctuate unpredictably between periods of scarcity and abundance, and device